 What to Wear & Bring to the Cenotes

-When visiting Cenote Cristal and Cenote Escondido in Tulum, it’s likely you’ll make it an all-morning or all-afternoon adventure.
+When visiting Cenote Cristal and Escondido in Tulum, you’ll likely make it an all-morning or all-afternoon adventure.

-Since you could easily spend several hours at both, make sure to go prepared with comfy clothes, shoes, towels, gear, and snacks.
+Since you could easily spend hours at both, come prepared with comfy clothes, shoes, towels, gear, and snacks.

 Please remember to visit responsibly and look after your stuff!